francoism90/auto-encode/README.md

 # auto-encode
 Massconvert any videoformat readable by ffmpeg to H.264 video optimized for web.
+As a bonus we'll also create a screenshot and a thumbnail for you.

 # Features
 * Auto. extract (in-built) subtitles of video files (with language code)